-1.1 The purpose of this report is to advise Cabinet of the outcome of public consultation on the draft Wearmouth Masterplan and Design Code, and to seek Cabinet's approval to adopt the document as an Supplementary Planning Document as part of the council's Local Development Framework.
+- 1.1 The purpose of this report is to advise Committee of the responses received following public consultation on the Wearmouth Masterplan and Design Code Supplementary Planning Document and to seek Committee's comments on the revised document. - 1.2 The Committee's comments will be reported to Cabinet on 15 February 2012 when agreement will be sought to approve the Wearmouth Masterplan and Design Code as a Supplementary Planning Document (SPD).